ablaamim/Kubernetes-Services/NETWORK_ISOLATION.md

 This Kubernetes NetworkPolicy is designed to isolate all pods in the namespace (isolated-ns) from each other while still allowing outbound internet access.

+### Network isolation with no outbout connection restrictions :

 ```
 apiVersion: networking.k8s.io/v1
 # Specifies the Kubernetes API version used for the NetworkPolicy resource.